OldUser101/IELaunch/README.md

 1. Visit [the releases page](https://github.com/OldUser101/IELaunch/releases) and download the appropriate MSI package for your system.
 2. Open the downloaded package and wait for the installation to complete.
 3. Desktop and Start Menu shortcuts are created automatically.
-4. Run `IELaunch` to start Internet Explorer.
+4. Run `IELaunch` from the Desktop or Start Menu to start Internet Explorer.

 ### GitHub Releases EXE
 1. Visit [the releases page](https://github.com/OldUser101/IELaunch/releases) and download the appropriate ZIP package for your system.